Syndicate (Internet personality): Other ventures

 Inspired by a trip to the US in 2011, Cassell co-founded a clothing company operated by his sister and his mother.
 Cassell was given the role as a judge at the British Academy Games Awards, and was featured in the mobile game Zombie Killer Squad.
 Released in November 2013, it was the first mobile game developed by 3BlackDot's game development branch.
 Within nine days of release, the game had accumulated 1 million downloads and saw 2.6 million by July 2014.
 Stepleton believed that the success of the game was primarily due to fans of Cassell, as they "put zero promotional dollars behind traditional user acquisition".
 Cassell voiced Loki in the mobile game Marvel Avengers Academy and was featured in the feature-length documentary film Minecraft: Into the Nether.

-Cassell was a guest star at the premiere of the Call of Duty: Black Ops III zombies map Shadows of Evil at San Diego Comic-Con 2015.
-He raised ₤75,000 for the Motor Neurone Disease Association in two weeks, and created the gaming fundraiser "GameStars" for the Make-A-Wish Foundation, where he supported critically ill children through gaming events at the Science and Industry Museum.
+Cassell was a guest star at the premiere of the Call of Duty: Black Ops III (2015) Zombies map "Shadows of Evil" at San Diego Comic-Con 2015.
+He raised £75,000 for the Motor Neurone Disease Association in two weeks, and created the gaming fundraiser "GameStars" for the Make-A-Wish Foundation, where he supported critically ill children through gaming events at the Science and Industry Museum.
 In May 2016, he produced the compilation album Sounds of Syndication through record label Heard Well.
-The album is composed of 12 tracks of various artists, including a song from electronic trio Klaypex and "Neopolitan Dreams" from singer-songwriter Lisa Mitchell.
+The album is composed of 12 tracks of various artists, including electronic trio Klaypex and Lisa Mitchell.
 He initially contacted the record label at a charity event to produce the album.

 Personal life

-Cassell owns a home constructed and designed by him and his father.
-He successfully became a homeowner at the age of 19, and said that he prefers to be near his hometown.
-Inspiration for the purchase came from his fascination with the British television series Grand Designs, and he reconstructed the home in favor of creating a space designed for gaming.
-BBC North West Tonight described his residence as a "₤1 million house", and Eurogamer reported that fans have traced his place of residence though Cassell's college route and Google Street View.
-Cassell dated Kaitlin Witcher in 2012.
+At the age of 19, Cassell had a "£1 million house" designed and constructed by him and his father.
+He has said that he prefers to be near his hometown.
+Inspired by the British television series Grand Designs, he reconstructed the house in order to create a space for gaming.
+BBC North West Tonight described his residence as a "£1 million house", and Eurogamer reported that fans have traced his place of residence though Cassell's college route and Google Street View.
+In 2012, Cassell dated social media influencer Kaitlin Witcher, known online as Piddleass.
+In June 2020 during the MeToo movement, Cassell was accused of sexual assault by Witcher during their relationship.
+That same month, Cassell was accused of sexual assault by Twitch streamer Natalie Casanova, known as TheZombiUnicorn, while the two were filming the Legends of Gaming show in 2016.
+Cassell denied the allegations, stating that all activity was consensual, and described the situation as a "character assassination by social media".

-Sexual assault allegations

-In June 2020, Kaitlin Witcher (Cassell's ex-girlfriend) and Natalie Casanova made allegations of sexual assault against Cassell as part of the MeToo movement.
-Witcher said that she was abused at a hotel at Los Angeles in 2012.
-Casanova stated that the incident took place at a Legends of Gaming convention at the same city in 2016.
-She said that one of Cassell's staff members brought her a morning-after pill the following day.
-Cassell denied the allegations, describing the situation as a "character assassination by social media".
-He said that the sex was consensual, and that Casanova had agreed to take the pill.
-Regarding Witcher's statement, Cassell said that he had acknowledged Witcher's personal boundaries.
+In July 2023, Cassell announced that he and his long-term partner, Lydia Hewitt-Lee, were expecting their first child together.
+In November 2023, their son was born.
+In August 2024, Cassell purchased 110 acres of land close to his home.